-If you have read more than a few of my posts, you know I take a logical, keep it real approach to creating success and getting things done.
+If you have read more than a few of my posts, you know I take a logical, keep it real approach to creating success, and getting things done.
 While that path serves a purpose, it leaves some artists who follow me needing help on the other side of the equation.

 This artist has worked his entire career in a creative field, but only recently has had the time to devote to pursuing a career as a visual artist.
-When you see his work, you know he has talent and a vision for what he wants to do with his art.
+When you see his work, you know he has the talent and a vision for what he wants to do with his art.
 He’s at the crossroad of figuring out a style and artistic direction.
-And, he wishes for specifics and for help on personal evaluation, planning, work ethics, goals, business development.
+And, he wishes for specifics and helps on personal evaluation, planning, work ethics, goals, business development.
 Boy, how familiar does that sound to some of you?

 Perhaps because offering help on getting clear about artistic direction and style falls out of the pragmatic vein is why I have not addressed the issue.
 I admit I sometimes transfer my experience and perspective to that of my audience, which I always later realize is a mistake.
 I overestimate where my audience is in the process of becoming a professional artist.

 I think because I urgently want each of you nearing the pinnacle of your potential that I sometimes forget and act as if you are.
 If I’ve let any of you down in the process, I’m sorry about that.
 The good news is there is time to make adjustments.

 I watched a video the other day with Jon Morrow.
 He publishes the Smart Blogger site and provides training for bloggers.
 In a survey of his readers, he was shocked to learn something.
 That is 39% of his readers had yet to launch a blog.
 Consequently, I found it eye-opening and stunning to learn, as well.
 I’m sure there is a correlation between his readers and mine.

 Putting the S.W.A.G.
 Factor to Work